helen-oy/portfolio/README.md

 ### Bus Arrival Time Prediction
 [Project Details](https://github.com/helen-oy/Transport-Data-Analysis-Big-data-project-)

-Used Artificial Neural Network combined with k-means clustering for predicting bus arrival times for Department of Transports’ Bus Open Data Service, United- Kingdom.
-Applied K-means clustering to segment travel times and trained ANN models to classify travel times into delay categories:  zero, low, moderate, and high.
-This approach led to better identify temporal trends, such as peak delays during weekday mornings and minimal delays in off-peak hours.
-The results contributes to improving the public transport systems by offering more reliable arrival time predictions.
+**Business Goal**
+The goal was to predict service delays and understand patterns affecting transport reliability.

+**What I Did**
+I used K-means clustering to segment travel patterns and trained an ANN model to classify delay levels using historical bus movement data.

+**What It Enabled**
+This allows transport operators to adjust scheduling and resources to improve reliability during peak congestion periods.

 ![Bus Arrival Time Prediction](imgfolder/CDM-predicting-bus-arrival-time-at-21-st-bus-stop-station.png)

 ### Customer Lifetime Prediction and Churn Analysis
 [Project Details](https://github.com/helen-oy/Customer_Lifetime_Value_ML_Model)

-Deployed Machine learning model to predict customer lifetime value segment on **Google Cloud**.
-Used Revenue, Frequency, Monetary Value Analysis with  **Python** to predict lifetime value within a 6-month window for over 600,000 customer records.
-Predicted churn rate of 3000+ customers, identified high-risk churn segments using **Xgboost** model and  achieved 92% prediction accuracy.
-Diagnosed and mitigated overfitting caused by class imbalance in revenue distribution using model simplification.
+**Business Goal**
+The goal was to improve customer retention and marketing efficiency by identifying high-value customers and churn risk.

+**What I Did**
+I used SQL and Python to perform RFM and cohort analysis, then built predictive CLV and churn models using XGBoost on over 600,000 customer records.

+**What It Enabled**
+This supports targeted retention strategies focused on high-value, high-risk customers and better allocation of marketing spend.

 ![CustomerLifeTimeValueSegments](imgfolder/clvprediction.png) [Link to deployed model]()